 Dividing your metrics and understanding where each one falls is a crucial point in understanding video metrics and making sure you measure the ones that matter to you.

 1. Awareness and Reach Metrics

 Views, plays and replays, shares and impressions fall under the awareness and reach metrics.
-They indicate how widely your video reached out to more people.
+They indicate how widely your video reached your intended audience.

-The likes/dislikes and comments and watch time shows how much people were engaged and how well your content affected them.
-Even negative feedbacks as dislikes or negative comments are good indicators of your performance.
+The likes/dislikes and comments and watch time shows how much people were engaged and how your content affected them.
+Even negative feedback like dislikes or negative comments are good indicators of your performance.

-All SEO professionals must have an eagle eye on their conversion rates.
-This means click-through rates on all videos across platforms.
-Here’s a social platform analytics tool to help you out at that.
+Click-through rates on all videos across platforms.
+Here’s a social platform analytics tool to help you out with that.

-Where your audience comes from, the devices they use watching your videos and their demographics of age, sex and country these all fall under buyer and audience behavior metrics.
+Where your audience comes from, the devices they use to consume your videos and their demographics in terms of age, sex and country all fall under buyer and audience behavior metrics.
 They help you understand your buyer persona and personalize your content for it.

 Was that information helpful?
-Want to measure more accurate metrics?
 Go to our competitive leaderboard and start analyzing now or subscribe to our weekly digest!